redibox/memset/README.md

 #### Without Memset

 You have a large database of products that is cached on your server.
 When you add a new product, one user will trigger the purge of the cache by hitting the newly changed URL - that user will then be stuck with a loading message whilst the whole cache rebuilds, this could be anything upto and beyond a minute.
-By that time your user has dropped already left the app.
+By that time your user has already left the app.

 #### With Memset

 You have a large database of products that is stored using Memset.
 When you add a new product, the Job that checks for new changes will run at it's predetermined interval and add the new product to the Memset data, the user will then simply see a new product on their screen.
-There's interuption for any of the users.
+There's no interuption for any of the users.

 Find out more about [Jobs](https://github.com/redibox/job).